 To apply, you must be a U.S. citizen.
 Applicants must be eligible for employment and provide their Social Security number.

-Students in the 18-month Diagnostic Medical Sonography program must submit their applications by June 13, 2022 3:00 pm CT.
+Students in the 18-month Diagnostic Medical Sonography program must submit their applications by June 13, 2023 3:00 pm Central Time.

 Applicants will be notified of their status approximately 6 weeks after the submission deadline date for their specific program of interest.